abhi-2693/Abhinav_Demo_Projects/README.md

 - Application of Parzen Window for classification of Mnist Data
 - Application of KNN for classification of Mnist Data
 - Application of Perceptron for classification of Mnist Data

+### Project 8: Basket Item Recommendation System
+File Name : Rec_sys.ipynb

+ This scriot recommend the items to the customer based on the basket items (Did you forget to buy?) and there past purchase behavior using association rule and collaborative filtering.
+ This was part of a Kaggle compition.
+Link - https://www.kaggle.com/competitions/did-you-forget-b-25/leaderboard (Group 11)